Soviut/vue-debounce-provider/README.md

 #### `start`

 Invoked once at leading edge of a debounce cycle.
+Will only be evoked again once the current debounce cycle has fully completed.

 #### `timeout`